ray155093/azure-docs.zh-tw/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-int-listener.md

 <properties
-   pageTitle="在 Azure 虛擬機器中建立 SQL Server 的 AlwaysOn 可用性群組接聽程式" description="在 Azure 虛擬機器中建立 SQL Server 的 AlwaysOn 可用性群組接聽程式的逐步指示" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"
+   pageTitle="Create Listener for AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" description="Step-by-step instructions for creating a listener for an AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"